SlicerProstate/SliceTracker/README.md

            └── xxx.dcm
 ```

-If you want to test the module, please follow those steps:
+If you want to test the module, please follow these steps:

 * 1. create a folder structure as above, located in RegistrationModule/Resources/
 * 2. copy your pre-op data into the preopDir directory, containing (t2-label.nrrd, t2-N4.nrrd and Targets.fcsv).
 Note              that the preop data is expected not only to be in the same data structure but also to have the exact same names.
 * 3. copy your .dcm test data into the three folders (testData_1, testData_2, testData_3).
 Three orange simulations-buttons        can then be used to copy the files of the corresponding folders into the intraop folder to simulate DICOM data income.
+* 4. open slicer, test it!

 ATTENTION: for testing purposes, every file in intraopDir is deleted with every restart of the module!